-The truth is, society is feeling the economic and financial burden of bed bug infestations, now more than ever before.
-Increasing daily, the economic losses from disposal of belongings, repeated non-effective treatments, replacement of belongings, health care, loss of wages, loss of business income, and reduced productivity can be quite substantial.
+The truth is, society is feeling the economic and financial burden of bed bug infestations now more than ever.
+Increasing daily, the economic losses include the disposal of belongings, repeated non-effective treatments, replacement of belongings, health care costs, loss of wages, loss of business income, and reduced productivity.
+Taken together, these losses can be quite substantial.

 THE FINANCIAL BURDEN

-There are several ways that bed bugs cause financial stress for business owners and individuals.
-The first is simple.
-Many people think that it’s necessary to discard their belongings after a bed bug infestation.
-Throwing out beds, couches, and other furniture is relatively common, although not required if a proper treatment was applied and clean up is performed.
-The costs to replace those items, plus and removal or dump fees could add up to a big bill.
+There are several ways bed bugs cause financial stress for business owners and individuals.
+The first is simple: people often discard their belongings after discovering a bed bug infestation.
+Throwing out beds, couches, and other furniture is relatively common after infestation, although it is not required if proper treatment is applied and cleanup performed.
+The cost to replace those items plus removal and/or dump fees can add up to a big bill.

 Then there’s missed work hours due to bed bugs.
-No employer will want you to come in if you’re carrying bed bugs into the office.
-Likewise, businesses will usually shut down until a bed bug problem can be solved to avoid spreading the problem to their customers and employees.
+No employer wants you to come in if there’s a risk you’ll carry bed bugs into the office.
+Likewise, businesses will usually shut down until a bed bug problem can be eliminated to avoid spreading the problem to their customers and employees.
 As you can imagine, these lost funds add up very quickly as well.

 And finally, traditional bed bug treatments are expensive; it’s just a fact.
-Chemical sprays are usually required multiple times before a problem is solved, plus some companies charge an inspection fee after the first treatment.
-The bed bug treatment for multi-family homes (apartments and condominiums) can be much more complicated than in single-family homes because bed bugs frequently travel between units, either by direct human transport or structurally through wall voids.
-There are also additional costs and complexities associated with coordinating and encouraging multiple resident participation.
-Because of these facts, the financial burden on multi-family homes can be extremely heavy.
-Adding to the financial burden is the fact that insurance companies are not, so far, helping to alleviate costs.
+Chemical treatments usually require multiple visits before the problem is solved, plus some companies charge an inspection fee after the first treatment.
+The bed bug treatment for multi-family homes (apartments and condominiums) is much more complicated than in a single-family home because bed bugs frequently travel between units, either by direct human transport or structurally through wall voids.
+There are also additional costs and complexities associated with coordinating and encouraging the participation of multiple residents.
+Taken together, this can lead to an extremely heavy financial burden for the owners of multi-family units.

 The cost of traditional bed bug treatments compared to other pests is like night and day.
 For this reason, it is absolutely essential that a correct identification is made and a heat treatment is applied as soon as bed bugs are identified.
-You can learn more about bed bugs and their identification, download our FREE E-book at https://cdn.shopify.com/s/files/1/0277/4229/files/Convectex_Ebook_Quick_Guide.pdf?107
+To learn more about bed bugs and their identification, download our FREE e-book at https://cdn.shopify.com/s/files/1/0277/4229/files/Convectex_Ebook_Quick_Guide.pdf?107

-The social implications of bed bugs are a serious threat to public health.
-From the first encounter with a bed bug to the compromised health of the public, social stigma, and isolation and stress, bed bugs have a broad and devastating impact.
+There are many costs to bed bug infestation that extend far beyond the financial.
+From the first encounter with a bed bug to the compromised health of the public, social stigma, and isolation and stress, bed bugs can have a broad and devastating impact.

 - Allergic reactions